MaibornWolff/SecObserve/docs/getting_started/installation.md

 # Installation

+!!! warning

+    Both provided installation options serve as templates for productive use only.
+Even though they can run *out of the box*, they will need proper configuration for the requirements of the environment they will be installed in.
+This includes additional hardening and security measures.

 ## Docker Compose

 SecObserve provides 2 Docker Compose files as templates for productive use: `docker-compose-prod-mysql.yml` and `docker-compose-prod-postgres.yml`.
 Both start [Traefik](https://doc.traefik.io/traefik/v3.0/) as an edge router as well as the SecObserve frontend and backend plus a database (either MySQL or PostgreSQL).